 - Turn or side hung window: the window sash can be opened completely.

-- Turn & tilt window: the window can be first be opened completely and in second position, the window can be put in tilt (ventilation) position.
+- Turn & tilt window: the window can be first be opened completely and in the second position, the window can be put in the tilt (ventilation) position.

 - Double casement window: consists out of two sashes.
-The first sash can be equipped with a side hung, turn & tilt or a tilt before turn mechanism.
-By unlocking the locking bolts or central locking mechanism, the second sash can be opened in side-hung position.
+The first sash can be equipped with a side-hung, turn & tilt, or a tilt before turn mechanism.
+By unlocking the locking bolts or central locking mechanism, the second sash can be opened in a side-hung position.

 - Bottom hung or tilt window: this element is equipped with either a handle or a spring latch.
 By operating the handle or spring latch, the window sash will move to a tilt position.